 If you’ve decided to buy a motorhome then you couldn’t have done so at a better possible time.
 With the COVID-19 pandemic rendering international travel close to impossible and inconvenient at best, it would appear we’re going to be taking our holidays domestically for the foreseeable future and with your own motorhome, that’s going to seem like a much easier pill to swallow.

 But it’s not as simple a decision as you might think.
 There are dozens of considerations to make and different kinds of motorhome to consider.
-Here, we’ll attempt to simplify things somewhat and provide you with all the information you’ll need to make an informed decision on your motorhome or camper van purchase.
+Here, we’ll attempt to simplify things somewhat through an RV motorhome buyers guide and provide you with all the information you’ll need to make an informed decision on your motorhome or camper van purchase.

 Depending on what is more important to the motorhome owner as well as how many people plan to use the vehicle, the number of beds as well as general size and facilities will change.
 For example, a couple may only require a single fixed bed compared to a family who requires a modular design which changes living areas into additional sleeping space.